MangoTheCat/simplegraph/inst/README.md

 Simple classic graph algorithms for simple graph classes.
-Graphs may possess vertex and edge attributes. 'simplegraph' has to dependencies and it is writting entirely in R, so it is easy to install.
+Graphs may possess vertex and edge attributes. 'simplegraph' has no dependencies and it is writting entirely in R, so it is easy to install.

 ## Installation